Unlock Zone‑Based Training: Turning Structured Plans into Real‑Time Coaching with Pacing

 How to Put Zone-Based Training Into Practice Today

-1. Determine Your Zones – Use a recent 5 km race or a 30‑minute time‑trial to estimate LT and AeT.
-Many platforms will generate zones automatically from this data.
+1. Find Your Zones – Take a recent 5 km race result or run a 30-minute effort test to establish your lactate threshold and aerobic threshold.
+Most apps will calculate zones from there.

 A Simple Starter Workout – “Threshold Intro”